 13. Financial Value of Optimizing Dealer Performance

+Benchmark Critical Profit Variables in each Revenue Center against the performances of high-profit dealers in your industry.
 Develop the incremental value of achieving high-profit dealer performance targets in each revenue center.
 Document where your dealers are today.
 Project financial value of optimizing dealer performance in Service, Parts, Used Machinery and Rentals based on current machinery unit sales levels at each dealership.

 14. Building an Optimum Manufacturer – Dealer Partnership—Part 2.